mohita146/Lead_Analytics_Project/README.md

-# Lead Conversion Analytics Project
+# Lead Conversion Analytics and Performance Analysis System

 ## Project Overview

 This project was developed as part of an internship engagement focused on analyzing lead generation and conversion performance within a digital marketing environment.
 The primary objective was to transform raw and unstructured lead data into meaningful insights that can support business decision-making.
+The project was designed to simulate real-world business analytics scenarios and provide actionable insights for improving marketing performance.
 The analysis covers multiple dimensions of lead behavior, including acquisition sources, geographical distribution, response time, and conversion outcomes.
 The project follows a structured data analytics workflow, including data preprocessing, exploratory analysis, and visualization.